 A table fit for a queen, this beautiful Holland and Sons writing table has just come out of restoration to make its debut into the 21st century.
-Attributed to Holland and Sons, the infamous cabinetmaker of the 19th century, he was commissioned for Windsor Castle, Balmoral, the British Museum and New Houses of Parliament.
+Attributed to Holland and Sons, the famous cabinetmaker of the 19th century, he was commissioned for Windsor Castle, Balmoral, the British Museum and New Houses of Parliament.
 This table is up there with some of the finest.

 The fine amboyna top bordered by geometric parquetry, bone inlay and kingwood cross-bandings over a parquetry frieze enclosing a pair of drawers embellished with ormolu and flanking a Sevres plaque over four square tapering legs further embellished with ormolu swags and acanthus leaves.